turingschool/md_launch_curriculum/Mod0/TechnicalDay1.md

 2. Analysis - determining what is important about the data we have observed.
 3. Action - Doing something that logically follows the analysis.

-For example, when determining what to where we would:
+For example, when determining what to wear we would:
 * Observe the weather conditions by
     * Looking outside to see if the sun is shining.
     * Go outside to feel the tempurature.